Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/development-plan/activities.md

 6. Allow returning users to log in.
 7. Allow first-time users to create an account.
 8. Create the backend communication.
+9. Setup SQLite database.
-9. Implement Canvas' authorization and authentication of Virtual Pet Study Buddy through the OAuth2 process.
+10. Implement Canvas' authorization and authentication of Virtual Pet Study Buddy through the OAuth2 process.
-10. Host the site using a cloud service provider.
+11. Host the site using a cloud service provider.
-11. Containerize the site.
+12. Containerize the site.

 ## Detailed Design